PowerSQL/PowerSQL/README.md

 - PG_DATABASE
 - PG_PASSWORD

+## BigQuery

+To run against the database, provide the following environment variables:

+- GOOGLE_APPLICATION_CREDENTIALS
+- PROJECT_ID
+- DATASET_ID

+`GOOGLE_APPLICATION_CREDENTIALS` should refer to an service account key file (this can be set by an appliation rather than locally).

+`PROJECT_ID` is the id (not number) of the project and `DATASET_ID` is the name of the dataset that is used by default.

 ## Commands

 - `powersql check`: This will load all your `.sql` files in the directories listed in `models`.
 It will check the syntax of the SQL statements.
 After this, it will check the DAG and report if there is a circular dependency.
 Finally, it will run a type checker and report any type errors.